- Rapid Reference 🚀

 - 30 mg/kg phenobarbital correlates roughly with ~40 ug/ml serum level, which is the upper limit of the therapeutic range for epilepsy.
 A limit of 30 mg/kg phenobarbital should keep levels within a range which is established to be generally safe.

-- 20 mg/kg phenobarbital is proposed as a “soft stop.”
+- 20 mg/kg phenobarbital is a soft stop:

-- The vast majority of patients with alcohol should be treatable with 20 mg/kg phenobarbital (plus other drug classes such as antipsychotics and alpha-agonists PRN).
+- The vast majority of patients with alcohol should be treatable with 20 mg/kg phenobarbital (plus other drug classes such as antipsychotics to treat any residual symptoms).

 - Before exceeding 20 mg/kg, carefully re-evaluate the patient and ensure that symptoms are definitely due to alcohol withdrawal.

-- 30 mg/kg phenobarbital is proposed as a “hard stop”
+- 30 mg/kg phenobarbital is a hard stop:

-- Essentially all patients with alcohol withdrawal should be treatable with 30 mg/kg phenobarbital (plus other drug classes such as antipsychotics and alpha-agonists PRN).
+- Essentially all patients with alcohol withdrawal should be treatable with 30 mg/kg phenobarbital (plus other drug classes such as antipsychotics to treat any residual symptoms).

 - Symptoms persisting beyond 30 mg/kg phenobarbital are unlikely due to alcohol withdrawal (they're increasingly likely to be due to non-alcohol-related delirium).